smu095/streamlit-covid19/README.md

 ## Known issues

-* The heatbar on for countries doesn't appear to be interactive in the containerised version.
+* The heatbar subplot for countries doesn't appear to be interactive in the containerised version.
 It is unclear why.